 If a store associate, for example, asks for your email address but accidentally types in firstname.lastname@example.org instead of email@example.com, you would still expect to get your emailed receipt and for the business to know that you’ve made a purchase.

-Without data hygiene, you wouldn’t be able to match the two emails – and recognize Jane Doe as the same person.
+Without a process in place to ensure high-quality data hygiene, you wouldn’t be able to match the two emails — and recognize Jane Doe as the same person.

-Lastly, brands need a mechanism to store data at an individual level, have a historical view of that data, and continue to add data as a customer continues interacting with your brand.
+Lastly, businesses need a mechanism to store data at an individual level, have a historical view of that data, and continue to add data as a customer continues interacting with you.

 A customer profile in a CDP is built to be persistent, update in real time, and be available for marketers to use (see: activate) whenever and wherever they need.

 The flip side of this coin is customer experience.

 Apple ITP and other privacy regulations require you to gather consent from customers.
 Specifically, this means asking whether you can collect their data — and depending on privacy laws (i.e., GDPR), having to explicitly state a purpose for why you’re collecting data.

 Without tracking cookies, you need a customer to proactively and willingly identify themselves as quickly as possible when they hit your website.

-The key is to provide value in exchange for identifying themselves — that allows you to gather data in a transparent way which builds customer trust and helps you design better experiences for customers.
+The key is to provide value in exchange for ID’ing themselves that allows you to gather data in a transparent way which builds customer trust and design better experiences.

-Based on the work you’ve done on the back end, brands can use the data from unified profiles to deliver personalized experiences on the frontend with on-site personalization, targeted email campaigns, and more.
+Based on the work you’ve done on the back end, marketing (and other growth teams) can use the data from unified profiles to deliver personalized experiences on the front end with on-site personalization, targeted email campaigns, and more.

-Built-for-purpose CDPs like BlueConic enable brands to make this shift into using authenticated and consented data.
-Brands have to alter how they use data because:
+Built-for-purpose CDPs like BlueConic enable businesses to make this shift into using authenticated and consented data.
+Companies have to alter how they use data because:

 - Anonymous data for targeting is limiting

 - Proxies for identifiers are no longer enough for segmentation and activation

 - Channel-specific personalization isn’t enough